Categories

 ADA Celebration News

-Celebrate 35 years of the Americans with Disabilities Act!
-Hike, kayak, swim, listen to music and hang out with friends.
-Light lunch and drinks provided.
+Attendees celebrated 35 years of the Americans with Disabilities Act!
+Activities included hiking, kayaking, swimming, listening to the Tommy Filiault Band and hanging out with friends.
+Delicious sandwiches and drinks were provided.

 Friday, August 1, 2025